DAOP: Data-Aware Offloading and Predictive Pre-Calculation for Efficient MoE Inference: Conclusion

 \section{Conclusion}

 Our proposed inference engine, DAOP, provides a viable solution for executing MoE models on resource-constrained devices by dynamically offloading non-critical experts to CPUs and selectively pre-calculating based on predictions.
 This strategy optimizes resource use, mitigating GPU memory constraints without compromising accuracy.
 In extensive tests with widely used Mixtral and Phi MoE models across diverse datasets, DAOP consistently outperforms traditional expert caching and prefetching techniques by 8.20$\times$ and offloading methods by 1.35$\times$.
+The code is publicly available at: \url{https://github.com/ecolab-nus/DAOP}.